General Mills Foodservice doubles down on supporting restaurants

 “I’m so excited.
 It’s a real privilege,” says Raiford.
 “It’s very humbling to me to do this.
 It’s very humbling that I was considered a winner.”

-In addition to winning the $5,000 in cash, recipe winners have the opportunity to be named the “People’s Choice” Grand Prize Winner for an additional $5,000 donation to a local food bank.
+In addition to winning the $5,000 in cash, recipe winners had the opportunity to be named the “People’s Choice” Grand Prize Winner for an additional $5,000 donation to a local food bank.

-The winner will be selected through a vote on General Mills Convenience and Foodservice’s Facebook page.
-Fans can cast their vote by “liking” and “commenting” on a photo of the 20 winning recipes.
-The voting will last from Feb.
+The winner was selected through a vote on the General Mills Convenience and Foodservice Facebook page from Feb.
 22 to 26, 2021.

 “We know that restaurants are the first to step up to help when their community is in need,” says Walhof.
 “With the growing hunger crisis that has only been exacerbated by COVID-19, we look forward to donating $5,000 to a local food bank on behalf of our Grand Prize Winner.”

-In addition to a $5,000 cash prize for themselves and securing $5,000 for a local food bank, the People’s Choice Grand Prize winner will receive a VIP marketing package that includes a one-on-one culinary consultation with the chefs from General Mills Foodservice as well as additional marketing support to help them promote their business.
+In addition to winning a $5,000 cash prize for themselves and securing $5,000 for a local food bank, as People’s Choice Grand Prize winner Corner Café will receive a VIP marketing package that includes a one-on-one culinary consultation with the chefs from General Mills Foodservice as well as additional marketing support.

 For more information on the contest, visit NeighborhoodToNation.com.